-In 2002-03, the operators of one vessel were convicted for area misreporting - the vessel had caught about 204 t of southern blue whiting on the Campbell Island Rise (SBW 6I) and reported this against quota for the Pukaki Rise (SBW 6R); another 480 t caught on the Campbell Island Rise had been reported against quota for the Auckland Islands Shelf (SBW 6A).
-In addition, in 2004, the operators of a vessel were convicted of dumping southern blue whiting at sea - crew members estimated that between 40 and 310 tonnes were illegally discarded during a two and a half week period of fishing on the Campbell Island Rise (Ministry of Fisheries 2009).
+In 2002-03, the operators of one vessel were convicted for area misreporting - the vessel had caught about 204 t of southern blue whiting on the Campbell Island Rise (SBW6I) and reported this against quota for the Pukaki Rise (SBW 6R); another 480 t caught on the Campbell Island Rise had been reported against quota for the Auckland Islands Shelf (SBW 6A).
+In addition, in 2004, the operators of a vessel were convicted of dumping southern blue whiting at sea - crew members estimated that between 40 and 310 tonnes were illegally discarded during a two and a half week period of fishing on the Campbell Island Rise (Ministry for Primary Industries 2012).

 In addition, some catch was alleged to have been misreported between SBW 6R, SBW 6B, and SBW 6I.
-Ministry of Fisheries noted that in August and September 2002, there was some evidence that a vessel caught 81 t of southern blue whiting in SBW 6R and misreported it as catch from SBW 6B; and also misreported 108 t from SBW 6I as being from SBW 6R.
-The Ministry of Fisheries noted that in 2004, there was some evidence that 64.5 t of southern blue whiting was caught in SBW 6I and misreported as being caught in SBW 6B (G. Backhouse, Senior Fisheries Investigator, Ministry of Fisheries, pers. comm.).
+The then Ministry of Fisheries (now Ministry for Primary Industries (MPI), hereafter referred to as the Ministry) noted that in August and September 2002, there was some evidence that a vessel caught 81 t of southern blue whiting in SBW 6R and misreported it as catch from SBW 6B; and also misreported 108 t from SBW 6I as being from SBW 6R.
+The Ministry noted that in 2004, there was some evidence that 64.5 t of southern blue whiting was caught in SBW 6I and misreported as being caught in SBW 6B (G. Backhouse, Senior Fisheries Investigator, Current address MPI, pers. comm.).